 This tax credit is a type of subsidy that helps low-income families making between 100 percent and 400 percent of the Federal Poverty Level pay for their monthly premiums.
 This is done by either having the government pay credit directly to your health insurance provider to supplement the cost of your monthly premiums or by allowing you to file a tax return to claim the monthly premiums you've paid.

 HealthMarkets Finds Affordable Health Insurance for Georgia

 No matter what your situation, HealthMarkets agents in Georgia can help.
-We’re ready to enroll you and your family in a plan that works with your budget and medical needs.
+We’re ready to enroll you and your family in a plan that meets your needs and your budget.